EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 end               # end of the loop
 ```

-Let's over this last piece of code one line at the time.
+Let's go over this code one line at the time.

 `8.times do |i|`

 We've seen this before when looking at `do loops` in the workshop on [Loops and Threads](../Loops-andThreads/Exercises.md).
 What is new here is that we use a `variable` called `i`. `i` is a pre-declared variable that already lives inside SonicPi.
-It counts the number of times we executed the loop.
-As long as `i < 8`, the loop will play *(remember, we start counting from **0** !)* .
+It counts the number of times we have been through the loop.
+As long as `i < 8`, the loop will play *(remember, we start counting from **0** :heavy_exclamation_mark:)* .

 `puts i`